sy77777en/video_annotation_folk/labels_markdown/cam_setup/height_wrt_ground/index.md

 <h3>📖 Definition:</h3>
-Can the camera height relative to ground be classified?
+Is the camera height relative to the ground or water level clear?

 <details>
 <summary><h4> Question (Definition)</h4></summary>